NWA 77th Anniversary Show

 The NWA 77th Anniversary Show (also simply called NWA 77) was a professional wrestling event produced by the National Wrestling Alliance (NWA).
-It was the 15th event under the NWA Anniversary Show chronology, and took place on August 16, 2025, at The Paramount in Huntington, New York, airing on tape delay across several episodes of NWA Powerrr on The Roku Channel.
+It was the 15th event under the NWA Anniversary Show chronology.
+It took place on August 16, 2025, at The Paramount in Huntington, New York, and aired on tape delay across five episodes of NWA Powerrr on The Roku Channel.

 Production

 Background

 The NWA Anniversary Show is a professional wrestling event held by the National Wrestling Alliance (NWA).
 The first event was held in 1998 to celebrate the 50th anniversary of the 1948 founding of the NWA.
 The event then continued to be held annually until 2005.
 It has since been held periodically, with shows held in 2008, 2018, 2021, 2022, 2023, and 2024.

 On June 16, 2025, it was announced that the NWA 77th Anniversary Show would take place on August 16, 2025, at The Paramount in Huntington, New York.